KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 $\dot{v_i} = v_i - \frac{v_i^3}{3} - w_i + \frac{k}{N}* \sum_{j =1,...,N} a_{ij} (v_i - v_j)$ \
 $\dot{w_i} = \frac{1}{\tau} (v_i - bw_i + a)$ \
 where $a_{ij}$ denotes the entries of the adjacency matrix (for a given network) and $N$ is the number of nodes. \
 Remark: Depending on the choice of parameters in the model the behaviour change qualitatively (saddle node bifurcation, limit cycles, Hopf bifurcation, etc.).
-E.g. the choice of parameters in the ReadMe is such that the system exhibits oscillatory behaviour.

 ## Class FitzHugh_Nagumo_coupled()
      FitzHugh_Nagumo_coupled(coupling=1, network=None, a=None, b=None, tau=None, delta_t=10**(-3), T=10, initial_states=None)
-          coupling: positive real value which gives the strength of the coupling of neighbors with default vaulue = 1 coupling strenght 0 corresponds to no coupling
+          coupling: positive real value which gives the strength of the coupling of neighbors with default vaulue = 1 coupling = 0 corresponds to no coupling

+          network: networkx graph
+                   network of interest
-          network: networkx graph on which dynamics run.
-Gives the neighbor relations (ie. adjacency matrix) If no network is specified then a Watts-Strogatz network is created.
+                   If no network is specified then a Watts-Strogatz network is created.

-          a, b, tau: float/ parameters of the FitzHugh-Nagumo model
+          a, b, tau: float
+                   parameters of the FitzHugh-Nagumo model
-                   Note: depending on the choice of parameters the dynamics exhibit qualitative different
-                         behaviours

-          delta_t: small real value
+          delta_t: float
                    step size for the Euler method

           T: integer